 When switching to a Samsung phone

-Similar to that of Google, Samsung also offers its own way of helping users switch from an iPhone to a Galaxy device using the Samsung Smart Switch app.
+Similar to Google, Samsung also offers its own way of helping users switch from an iPhone to a Galaxy device using the Samsung Smart Switch app.
 Like on the Pixel, you will need to use the Smart Switch app to connect your old device to the new one and move all your data to the new phone.

 While Samsung allows you to use the Smart Switch via different routes – wired connection, wirelessly and using PC/Mac backup, if you want to copy most of your data from the iPhone, you should go for setting it up through a wired connection.
-Below is a list of content you can transfer from an iPhone to a Samsung device and the things you might miss to copy when choosing NOT to use a wired connection.
+Below is a list of content you can transfer from an iPhone to a Samsung device and the things you might miss copying when choosing NOT to use a wired connection.